The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 — Mark 3:27

 The next tribe is the tribe of Dan.
-His name means to judge.
-Jacobs prophecy was "will provide justice for His people.
+His name means to judge or vindicate.
+Jacobs prophecy was that he "will provide justice for His people".

 He is near who justifies Me; Who will contend with Me?
 Let us stand together.
 Who is My adversary?
 Let him come near Me.
 Surely the Lord GOD will help Me; Who is he who will condemn Me?
 Indeed they will all grow old like a garment; The moth will eat them up.